Furor over Trump puts Ukraine’s leader in a tough spot

 “This will be on the agenda of the entire U.S. election campaign — but when the wave is coming, it makes no sense to resist: you either have to step back or take your surf (and ride it),” he wrote on Facebook over the weekend.

+Zelenskiy railed against the problem as a candidate and was propelled to the presidency by public weariness with corruption.
+He has scrapped criminal immunity for lawmakers, introduced a law mapping out procedures for a presidential impeachment and reached out to ordinary Ukrainians, urging them to report bribery and kickback attempts.

+“Please don’t stay silent,” he said in a video posted on Monday.
+“Ukrainians can follow the law.
+Let’s do it together.”

-Zelenskiy’s landslide victory raised hopes for breaking the stalemate in the separatist conflict that has been raging since 2014 and killed more than 13,000 people.
+Zelenskiy’s landslide victory also raised hopes for breaking the stalemate in the separatist conflict that has been raging since 2014 and killed more than 13,000 people.
 The new president has tried to engage Russia directly.

 It was Zelenskiy who picked up the phone to call Putin over the summer to discuss a prisoner exchange.
 Several weeks later, 70 people from Russia and Ukraine were released in the biggest swap in years.